bit-smart-io/jvm-uk-2023/slides.md

 ```

 * Here is where the tail starts to wag the dog, you embark of investing time and more code to work around the framework
-* We should always strive for simplicity, additional code and in a boarder sense additional features will always make code
+* We should always strive for simplicity, additional code and in a boarder sense additional features will always make
+  code
   harder to maintain
+* We should not let the UI domain bleed in the code, we should respect boundaries

 ----

 #### More pain

 We have 3 options:

 1. Mutate `i_pay` method to handle a currency.
 If we had 10's or 100's occurrences of `When I pay ..` this would be